ingridwarrior2901/VRBoxInput/README.md

 # The following steps show how to setup this asset:
-1. Make sure that you platform is iOS
+1. Make sure that you are using iOS platform in Unity
 2. Move the `Plugins` folder into the assets root.
 3. You must have had an Xcode project created, if not, Start a new build and Unity will create a new Xcode project.
 4. Open your Xcode project and go to the build settings